GAaronAlexander/pblh-recalc/README.md

 Instructions for a full run can be found in the main.py, and full descriptions of what different functions are doing can be found in related python files.

+## Files Created:

+This repository will create 6 different directories:

+### extracted_vars:

+This directory contains raw WRF variables that are 3-D or 4-D tensors.
+They are saved as .npy files.

+### extracted_vars_static:

+This directory contains raw static WRF variables, meaning they are 2-D in nature.
+They are saved as .npy files.

+### recalculated_vars:

+Contains recalculated PBLH heights.

+### richardson_plots

+Field plots of PBLH recalculated using the richardson number method

+### temp_grad_plots

+Field plots of PBLH recalculated using the temperature gradient method

+### wrf_output_plots

+Field plots of PBLH from raw WRF outputs